shaaibu7/student-management-system/README.md

 # 🔭 Future Features <a name="future-features"></a>

   - Add styling to all the pages
-  - Implement edit ingredient
-  - Implement delete ingredient
-  - Implement edit recipe
-  - Implement edit food
+  - Implement functionality that compiles student performance
-  - Deploy project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>